Wild Arms: Twilight Venom: Relation to the Wild Arms game series

 Twilight Venom has various crossovers with the second installment of the Wild Arms series.
-Models of Liz and Ard are visible inside a monster museum in episode 11, "No Home, No Body".
+Models of Liz and Ard are visible inside a monster museum in episode 11, "No Home, No Body."
 Judecca makes an appearance in episode 15 (a character with the likeness of Zed from the first Wild Arms also appears) and Kanon from Wild Arms 2 in episode 17.
-Irving Vold Valeria (Wild Arms 2) and the Guardian Lucied (multiple games) appear in episode 16, but unlike all other cameos, appear in future episodes and have a connection to the storyline.
+Irving Vold Valeria (Wild Arms 2) and the Guardian Lucied (multiple games) appear in episode 16, but unlike all other cameos, they appear in future episodes and have a connection to the storyline.